HanBock8359/ubuild-jekyll/index.md

   headline: TermSetter (Better than UofM Aurora)
   content: TermSetter is an Android Application that can you used as an alternative
     of UofM Aurora.
 You can use TermSetter to login, explore offered courses, and register courses you want.
-It also provides a better GUI as well.<br><br>YouTube Video
+It also provides a better GUI as well.
 - template: full-width-media-element
   block: media-1
   image: "/uploads/2018/06/21/theme.png"